 The leaves are turning colour and that means it’s time for pumpkin everything!
 We’ve got a huge selection of pumpkin recipes to choose from, including a thick, decadent Pumpkin Caramel Sauce.
-Easy Pumpkin Pie Cinnamon Rolls or a Pecan Magic Pumpkin Bar for the sweet tooths in the crowd.
+Easy Pumpkin Pie Cinnamon Rolls, Pumpkin Coffee Cake, or a Pecan Magic Pumpkin Bar for the sweet tooths in the crowd.

 Helpful Items For This Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn a small portion from qualifying purchases at no extra charge for you.

 Glass Jars with Air Tight Hinged Lids, 250 ml.

 French Glass Canning Jars with Air Tight Hinged Lids, 125 ml.

 Imagine a creamy pumpkin spice flavoured cheesecake with a smooth mousse-like texture, and you've got a Pumpkin Delight dessert.
 Add a little ground espresso powder into the mix, and these individually portioned treats are irresistible!